data-fair/data-fair/README.md

 When both servers are ready, go to [http://localhost:5600](http://localhost:5600) and chose an account in `test/resources/users.json` to login with its email.

-Test build nuxt distributable in dev:
+Test built nuxt distributable in dev:

    # first set proxyNuxt to false in config/development.js
    NODE_ENV=development npm run build